Practical Low Latency Proof of Work Consensus: Related Work

-Since Prism is an on-chain scaling solution, we compare it with other on-chain solutions.
-We explicitly exclude protocols with different trust and security assumptions, like Tendermint~\cite{kwon2014tendermint}, HotStuff~\cite{yin2019hotstuff}, HoneyBadgerBFT~\cite{miller2016honey}, SBFT~\cite{gueta1804sbft}, Stellar~\cite{stellarsystem}, and Ripple\cite{cachin2017blockchain}, which require clients to pre-configure a set of trusted nodes.
-These protocols target ``permissioned'' settings, and they generally scale to significantly fewer number of nodes than the above mentioned permisionless protocols.
+Since \newprism is an on-chain scaling solution, we compare it with other on-chain solutions.
+We explicitly exclude protocols with different trust and security assumptions, like Tendermint~\cite{kwon2014tendermint}, HotStuff~\cite{yin2019hotstuff}, HoneyBadgerBFT~\cite{miller2016honey}, SBFT~\cite{gueta1804sbft}, Stellar~\cite{stellarsystem}, and Ripple\cite{cachin2017blockchain}, which require clients to pre-configure a set of validators who are responsible for executing the consensus protocol.
+These protocols target ``permissioned'' settings, and they generally scale to significantly fewer validator nodes than the above-mentioned permisionless protocols.

 Among protocols with similar security assumptions to ours, Bitcoin-NG~\cite{bitcoin-ng} mines blocks at a low rate similar to the longest chain protocol.
 In addition, each block's miner continuously adds transactions to the ledger until the next block is mined.
 This utilizes the capacity of the network between the infrequent mining events, thereby improving throughput, but latency remains the same as that of the longest-chain protocol.
-Furthermore, an adversary that adaptively corrupts miners can reduce its throughput to that of the longest chain protocol by censoring the addition of transactions~\cite{parallel}. \prism adopts the idea of decoupling the addition of transactions from the election into the main chain but avoids this adaptive attack.
+Furthermore, an adversary that adaptively corrupts miners can reduce its throughput to that of the longest chain protocol by censoring the addition of transactions~\cite{parallel}. \newprism adopts the idea of decoupling the addition of transactions from the election into the main chain but avoids this adaptive attack.
 We compare to \bng in \S\ref{sec:eval-performance}.